 ECT offers a broad line of Lead-free probes for PCBA test applications.
 Lead-free plating is featured on ECT’s PogoPlus® LFRE series and LFLT long travel probes.
 In addition to improved tip ware, LFRE plated probes are less prone to solder transfer.
 Lead-free solder, and OSP (Organic Solderability Preservatives) treated copper pads typically present a harder or more abrasive contact surface causing excessive plating and probe tip wear.
 LFRE plating allows longer life and increased meantime between maintenance (MTBM).

 Tony DeRosa, Senior Product Manager explains: “The customer request was for a more reliable contact and longer probe life for printed circuit boards using lead free solder.
-The incumbent probe was not able to provide reliable contact.
+The incumbent probe was not able to provide reliable contact once it reached several thousand cycles.
 This resulted in continuity failures and frustrated test personnel.
 We are proud to receive the very positive customer feedback, which states that ECT’s LFRE plating provides a much more reliable contact and significantly reduces board seating and continuity challenges that existed with the previous solution.”

 To learn more about ECT’s LFRE plated test probes please visit: https://ect-cpg.com/ICT-FCT-probes